GabrilH/Aguda-Compiler/aguda-compiler/aguda-M4.md

 - **Run the following command** (inside project's root folder):

         docker-compose build

+    No-cache building time is taking me a mininum of 1 minute, but it may take more time depending on network speed.

 - When you no longer need the docker, you may remove the image by executing: